amenotu/mytunes/README.md

 #mytunes
+This is a project I completed as a student at Hack Reactor.
+This project was worked on with a pair.
 Mytunes is a simple online music player created using HTML5, Backbone.js, Underscore.js and jQuery.
 It currently only has 5 songs available in the library, which is populated with a seed file.

 #Dependencies
     "jquery": "~2.0.3",